Chinook Salmon Research Initiative

 How have low Chinook salmon runs affected Alaskans?

-This year, many Alaskans in the Yukon, Kuskokwim, Cook Inlet and Southeast regions are suffering from the effects of low runs of Chinook salmon.
-Fishery closures and restrictions necessary for conservation resulted in great burdens on Alaskans who rely on Chinook salmon for food and income.
-The State of Alaska recognizes the hardships that management restrictions have caused subsistence, commercial, and sport fishermen, as well as guides, local fish processors, and other local and regional businesses.
+Fishery closures and restrictions have been necessary in many areas in the effort to pass as much of the Chinook run to the spawning grounds as possible.
+This unfortunately results in great burdens on Alaskans who rely on Chinook salmon for food, income and recreation.
+The State of Alaska recognizes the hardships that management restrictions have caused subsistence, personal use, commercial, and sport fishermen, as well as guides, local fish processors, and other local and regional businesses.

 What areas of Alaska were affected by low Chinook runs?